sachin-pikle/aura-tutorials/README.md

 ## Introduction

-This is a simple tutorial for microservices training
+This is a tutorial for microservices training.
+In this tutorial, we will cover the following features:

-## High level spec
+* Service Mesh - Deploy a microservice with Istio enabled
+* Canary deployment - Switch traffic from version V1 to version V2
+* Service Brokers - Provision and use a MongoDB instance
+* API-first development
+* CI/CD - Use Wercker to deploy our services

+## About the sample application

 This is a simple node.js microservices application that takes a bunch of parameters and returns a credit score.
 The application has the following interfaces: